adamjweil/anotherTry/README.md

     #10/15
     - Finished the design and implementation of the final NavBar for both Authenticated and Unauthenticated users
+    - Forgot Password text is now different format than the click here button, which makes it look nicer
+    - I've made the Registration Form to be in line with what the Login form is setup to look like, to bring some consistancy to the application

+---

+    - Upon new user Registration, the user should be directed to the dashboard, where they can also fill out the Profile Form
     - Complete Ticket Form
       - Submit to DB